Luis Octavio

 The first version was prototyped in Figma Make to validate the concept and interface quickly.
 Once the logic was proven, I migrated it to Claude Code — turning it from a prototype into a real production system.

 Once Airtable registers a new approved request, the platform picks it up automatically.
-It reads the brief, pulls from NanoBanana Pro and free stock, generates the piece grounded in the Actinver brandbook, adapts it for every social media format, and delivers it back to Airtable — reviewed for visual quality and copy accuracy.
+It reads the brief, pulls from NanoBanana Pro and Actinver's photo stock, generates the piece grounded in the Actinver brandbook, adapts it for every social media format, and delivers it back to Airtable — reviewed for visual quality and copy accuracy.

 Before